ray-cast/ray-mmd/Materials/README.md

 * ##### EMISSIVE_MAP_APPLY_MORPH_INTENSITY
    Texture colors to multiply with intensity from morph controller (Intensity+/-).
 * ##### EMISSIVE_MAP_APPLY_BLINK
-   You can set the blink using following code.
+   You can set the blink using following `code`.

    1 . colors to multiply with frequency from `emissiveBlink`. like : const float3 emissiveBlink = float3(1.0, 2.0, 3.0);
    2 . colors to multiply with frequency from `morph controller`, For PointLight.pmx...